tenzir/tenzir/web/blog/tenzir-v4.9/index.md

 ```

 We're just getting started with charting!
 If you want to see further chart types
-added, have feedback on charting, or want to share examples of what your
+added, have feedback on charting, or want to share examples of your
 visualizations with the chart operator, we would love to [hear from
 you](/discord).

 :::info Coming Soon: Dashboards
 The `chart` operator is a first step towards having dashboards directly in
 Tenzir.
 Any result that you see in the Explorer you will soon be able to pin and
-freely arrange on customizable dashboard.
+freely arrange on a customizable dashboard.
 :::

 ## Bloom Filter Context